 Unlike most people, I choose to sit looking towards the door inside the building rather than letting my mind wander to the view below.
 If you were ever wondering what it was like to relieve yourself while all of London watches – and you watch them – the Shard is your place.

 I am glad I visited the Shard, as it was both a terrifying and beautiful experience.
 I believe you can visit if you are afraid of heights, but I would recommend visiting in the evening as it is less busy than the day.
 It gives you more room to move around and grab onto places where you feel safe while still getting a view of stunning London.

 The Shard is located at 32 London Bridge St, London SE1 9SG, UK

 The nearest station is London Bridge (a two-minute walk away).

-London Bridge Station is just a 5-minute walk from Blackfriars, 15-minute walk across London Bridge from the City a pleasant 30-minute walk along the South Bank of the Thames from Waterloo Station.
+London Bridge Station is just a 5-minute walk from Blackfriars, a 15-minute walk across London Bridge from the City a pleasant 30-minute walk along with the South Bank of the Thames from Waterloo Station.